prism-break/prism-break/README.md

     "description": "Not escaping quotes will cause "an error".",

-When you're done with your translation, you can run `make reset` to make sure your translations compile properly. **This can take a long time (30min+), especially if you're on a slower computer.**
+When you're done with your translation, you can run `make reset` to make sure your translations compile properly into the site.
+Note that this can take a long time (30min+), especially if you're on a slower computer.

 # License